-- Sign Annual Housing Support Agreement with Hennepin County, including supporting documents. - Community version of Housing Support agreement - Hennepin County Provider Requirements by Model - Requirements set out in Hennepin County monitoring tool unless deemed Not Applicable - Inform Hennepin County about potential closure, change in ownership, or changes in program contact information - Housing Support Agreements are not transferrable, new owners must apply for an Agreement with Hennepin County - All rules and expectations of any additional licensure held by the provider.

-Providers are expected to regularly attend monthly community-based provider meetings
+- Sign Annual Housing Support Agreement with Hennepin County, including supporting documents. - Community version of Housing Support agreement (including Provider Requirements by Model) - Requirements set out in Hennepin County monitoring tool unless deemed Not Applicable - Inform Hennepin County about potential closure, change in ownership, or changes in program contact information - Housing Support Agreements are not transferable, new owners must apply for an Agreement with Hennepin County - All rules and expectations of any additional licensure held by the provider. - Providers are expected to regularly attend monthly community-based provider meetings

-Services vary based on provider model and are outside of Housing Support program/requirements.
 There are no Housing Support funds for services in this setting.
 Because Housing Support does not pay for services in this program, clients need to obtain supportive services through Medicaid Housing Stabilization Services, waivered programs, grant funded efforts, or other means.
+Providers are expected to comply with the requirements of those services.